 <4> Section 1.4: By default, SPNEGO has the Kerberos Protocol and NTLM available, as specified in [MS-NLMP].
-The interface for authentication protocols on Windows Vista and subsequent versions of Windows, according to the applicability list at the beginning of this section, is open and extensible.
-Other protocols may be installed on a specific system by third parties, and other protocols may be added as defaults in future versions of Windows.
+With the exception of Windows XP SP3, the interface for authentication protocols is open and extensible.
+Other protocols can be installed on a specific system by third parties, and other protocols can be added as defaults in future versions of Windows.